 As with any blood draw, you may have minor, temporary pain when the needle pricks

 your arm.
 There are also small risks such as bleeding, infection, bruising, and dizziness.

 In some cases, your antithrombin levels may be low for a short while.
 These include:

 Acute blood clots

 Use of the anti-clotting drug heparin

-Disseminated intravascular coagulation, or DIC; this is a blood disorder that often occurs with sepsis, an infection of the bloodstream or blood poisoning
+Disseminated intravascular coagulation, or DIC.
+This is a blood disorder that often

 How do I get ready for this test?

 You don't need to do anything special to prepare for this test.
 Make sure your health